Danylo23/1st-course/README.md

 # 1st-course
-There is my laboratory works from programming
+There are my laboratory works from programming